 Hello, Father.

-Yeah, I'm a Catholic priest in Dass.
+I'm a Catholic priest here in Dallas.

 And what you said about Gregorian Chant, I thank you personally and on behalf of Paul Benedict.

-He's promoting Gregorian chant, too.
+He's promoting Gregorian Chant, too.

 Well, thank you, sir.